Leonard John Spreadbury

 The story and photographs are shared by the Trust with kind permission from Leonard's younger brother Noel, who was just four years old when Leonard passed away.
 Noel has documented the life of his older brother, Leonard.
 Here we share some excerpts from his writings.

 Leonard John Spreadbury was born on 24 January 1924 in the Dorset town of Bridport.
 He was posted to 184 Field Company as a sapper with the Royal Engineers Regiment.
 He died on 12 July 1944 aged just 20, killed outright whilst de-fusing mines near Bernières-sur-Mer.
 He is buried in Bayeux Cemetery.
+In May 2022, his brother, Noel, visited the Memorial and shared his reflections.

 Leonard and his name engraved on the Memorial.